Azure marketplace charges are now available in Azure Cost Management for pay-as-you-go customers!

-We are excited to announce a preview release of Azure marketplace charges within our Cost Analysis tool for Pay-As-You-Go customers.
-As a part of this preview you can now analyze your marketplace charges alongside your Azure service charges within Cost Analysis and reconcile your Azure marketplace invoice using both Cost Analysis and a new usage csv download API.
+We are excited to announce a preview release of Azure marketplace charges within our Cost Analysis tool for pay-as-you-go customers.
+As part of this preview, you can now analyse your marketplace charges alongside your Azure service charges within Cost Analysis and reconcile your Azure marketplace invoice using both Cost Analysis and a new usage csv download API.

-With this preview release we are introducing a new property in Cost Analysis called “Publisher type” which will allow you to group and/or filter your charges based on Azure versus marketplace charges.
-Please note that these charges may have different billing cycles so make sure to select a calendar date view within the date picker when analyzing Azure services and marketplace together.
+With this preview release, we are introducing a new property in Cost Analysis called “Publisher type”, which will allow you to group and/or filter your charges based on Azure versus marketplace charges.
+Please note that these charges may have different billing cycles so make sure that you select a calendar date view within the date picker when analysing Azure services and marketplace together.